suredone/qdone/README.md

 The SQS API call to extend this timeout (`ChangeMessageVisibility`) is called at the halfway point before the message becomes visible again.
-The timeout doubles in length every subsequent call, but never exceeding `--kill-after`.
+The timeout doubles every subsequent call but never exceeds `--kill-after`.

 ## Production Logging